sisterai/estate-assistant-system/README.md

 **EstateWise** combines a modern API, real‑time chat, and a responsive UI with a powerful AI stack to deliver hyper‑personalized property recommendations:

 - **Retrieval‑Augmented Generation (RAG):** Uses Pinecone for kNN‑based vector retrieval, then fuses retrieved data into generated responses.
-- **k‑Means Clustering & kNN:** Automatically groups similar listings and finds closest matches to refine recommendations.
+- **k‑Means Clustering:** Automatically groups similar listings and finds closest matches to refine recommendations.
   - All features are also normalized to a range of 0-1 for better clustering and kNN performance.
 - **Decision AI Agent:** Decides whether to fetch RAG data (via `queryProperties`); if yes, it pulls in the Pinecone results, otherwise it skips straight to the Mixture‑of‑Experts pipeline.
 - **Mixture of Experts (MoE):** Dynamically routes each query through a master model to select specialized sub‑models (Data Analyst, Lifestyle Concierge, Financial Advisor, Neighborhood Expert, Cluster Analyst) for maximal relevance.
 - **Feedback Loop & Reinforcement Learning:** Users rate responses; thumbs‑up/down adjust expert weights per conversation, and the system continuously learns to improve accuracy.
 - **Prompt Engineering:** Each expert has a unique prompt template, ensuring tailored responses based on user input.
   - All experts, agents, and merger have a detailed and ultra-specific prompt template to ensure the best possible responses.
+- **kNN & Cosine Similarity:** Uses Pinecone for fast, real‑time property retrieval based on user queries.

 ## Features

+EstateWise is packed with both UI and AI features to enhance your home-finding experience:

 - **Intelligent Property Recommendations**
   Get tailored property suggestions powered by AI and Retrieval‑Augmented Generation (RAG).